tdwg/bdq/tg2/_review/docs/intro/index.md

 There were many people who have made notable contributions at various times during the development of BDQ Core.

 - **Paula F. Zermoglio (Instituto de Investigaciones en Recursos Naturales, Agroecología y Desarrollo Rural (IRNAD, CONICET-UNRN), San Carlos de Bariloche)**: Convener of TDWG Data Quality Task Group 4 (Best Practices for Development of Vocabularies of Value); test descriptions; vocabulary development.
-- **Alexander Thompson (iDigBio)**: Key contributions to initial development of test descriptors; migrated test descriptors into markdown tables in github issues.
+- **Alexander Thompson (iDigBio)**: Key contributions to initial development of test descriptors; migrated test descriptors into markdown tables in GitHub issues.
 - **Yi-Ming Gan (Royal Belgian Institute of Natural Sciences)**: Contributed to test evaluation; explanatory workflow diagrams; editing BDQ Core documents.
 - **António Mauro Saraiva (Universidade de São Paulo)**: Co-convenor of the TDWG Data Quality Interest Group; development of the Framework for Data Quality (TDWG Data Quality Task Group 1); facilitated test development workshop.
 - **Alan Koch Veiga (Universidade de São Paulo)**: Developed the Framework on Data Quality as his dissertation (Veiga 2016), Convener of the TDWG Data Quality Task Group 1 (Framework for Data Quality).
-- **David Lowery (Museum of Comparative Zoology, Harvard University)**: Initial development of ontology reprentation of Framework on Data Quality; developer of kurator-ffdq Java class representation of the Framework.
+- **David Lowery (Museum of Comparative Zoology, Harvard University)**: Initial development of ontology representation of Framework on Data Quality; developer of kurator-ffdq Java class representation of the Framework.
-- **Christian Gendreau (Agriculture and Agri-Food Canada)**: Intitial contribitions to data quality discussions; vocabulary definitions and early test development.
+- **Christian Gendreau (Agriculture and Agri-Food Canada)**: Initial contribitions to data quality discussions; vocabulary definitions and early test development.
-- **Tim Roberston (Global Biodiversity Information Facility)**: Contributions to test descriptions; clarification of GBIF vocabulary and API resources for the BDQ Core Tsts.
+- **Tim Roberston (Global Biodiversity Information Facility)**: Contributions to test descriptions; clarification of GBIF vocabulary and API resources for the BDQ Core Tests.
-- **Dmitry Schigel (Global Biodiversity Information Facility)**: Intitial contribitions to data quality discussions and vocabulary definitions; GBIF Representative to the Data Quality Interest Group in early years.
+- **Dmitry Schigel (Global Biodiversity Information Facility)**: Initial contributions to data quality discussions and vocabulary definitions; GBIF Representative to the Data Quality Interest Group in early years.
-- **Robert A. Morris (late, of UMass Boston)**: Competency questions for the ontology of the Data Quality Framework; guided intital development of the ontology representation of the Framework.
+- **Robert A. Morris (late, of UMass Boston)**: Competency questions for the ontology of the Data Quality Framework; guided initial development of the ontology representation of the Framework.
 - **Miles Nicholls (Atlas of Living Australia)**: Convener of TDWG Data Quality Task Group 3 (Data Quality Use Cases); Use Case analysis.
 - **Emily Rose Rees (Atlas of Living Australia)**: Use Case analysis in TDWG Data Quality Task Group 3 (Data Quality Use Cases).
-- **Abigail Benson (U.S. Geological Survey)**: Intitial contribitions to data quality discussions and vocabulary definitions.
+- **Abigail Benson (U.S. Geological Survey)**: Initial contributions to data quality discussions and vocabulary definitions.

 ## 5 Acronyms